escray/Coursera_GetData/Assignment/README.md

 The run_analysis.R script get the sumsang data from "UCI HAR DataSet" directory, then do some stuff, at the end output the tidy data in "tidydata.txt" file.

+If you store the origin data in different folder, please change the parameters of read.table method

 #### step 1:  Merges the training and the test sets to create one data set.

 first read the data from files